Floating Wind Turbines: The Wave of the Future

 Four hundred huge offshore floating wind turbines are providing onshore customers with enough electricity to power several hundred thousand homes, and nobody standing onshore can see them.
 The trick?
 The floating wind turbines are floating on platforms a hundred miles out to sea, where the winds are strong and steady.

-Their design calls for a tension leg platform (TLP), a system in which long steel cables, or “tethers,” connect the corners of the platform to a concrete-block or other mooring system on the ocean floor.
+Their design calls for a tension leg platform (TLP), a system in which long steel cables, or “tethers,” connect the corners of the platform to a concrete block or another mooring system on the ocean floor.
 The platform and turbine are thus supported not by an expensive tower but by buoyancy.

 According to their analyses, the floater-mounted turbines could work in water depths ranging from 30 to 200 meters.
 In the Northeast, for example, they could be 50 to 150 kilometers from shore.
 And the turbine atop each platform could be big — an economic advantage in the wind-farm business.